Pitzer: A Residential College

 The Community-Based Spanish Program.

 Integrates classroom instruction with practical learning experiences in the local Spanish-speaking community.
 This application of what is learned in class in a vibrant community context heightens the development of fluency and promotes a new depth of intercultural understanding.
-It is offered as SPAN 031 PZ -Community-Based Spanish Practicum (0.5 cr) and SPAN 100 PZ -Spanish in the Community: Children of Immigration (1 cr).
+It is offered as SPAN 031 PZ -Community-Based Spanish Practicum (0.5 cr) and SPAN 100 PZ -Spanish in the Community (1 cr).
 Students in the Pitzer in Ontario Program can take these courses concurrently.
 Contact Ethel_Jorge@pitzer.edu or 909.607.2802.

 Located in Mead Hall 131, just across from the fountain, the Writing Center offers student writers free one-on-one conferences with experienced fellow writers trained to consult on assignments in any discipline, application essays, and cover letters.
 The Writing Center is one of Pitzer’s most popular academic resources, holding over a thousand appointments each year.
 Students are encouraged to schedule an appointment using the outline scheduling system, but walk-ins are welcome.
 Visit the Center’s website for a list of hours for fall and spring semesters.